hendrikgit/nwn_sqlite/readme.md

 Binaries are available for download on the [releases](https://github.com/hendrikgit/nwn_sqlite/releases/latest) page.

 ## What exactly does it do?
-It reads the information from a Neverwinter module file contained in `module.ifo`, `*palcus.itp` and various GFF files like `.utc`, `.utp` and so on.
+It reads the information from Neverwinter files.
+A .mod file could be read.
+Also various GFF files like `.utc`, `.uti` and so on.
 Names are looked up by reading the relevant `.2da` files and looking up strrefs in `dialog.tlk` or a possible custom tlk.
 The paths to these additional resources have to be provided as command line arguments.

-That data is then written to a sqlite3 database file named as the module file but with the extension of .sqlite3.
+That data is then written to a sqlite3 database file.

 ## Usage
-nwn_sqlite expects at least 2 command line arguments.
-The first one always has to be a module `.mod` file.
-All the other arguments will be treated as directory paths where nwn_sqlite looks for `.key` (and `.bif` referenced in that key), `.tlk` and `.hak` files.

-At minimum paths to `dialog.tlk` and various .2da files are needed (in additon to the module, as first argument).
-The .2da files can be in a hak or in a .bif referenced by a .key.
-They could also just be in a folder directly.

-A good start can be to run the program and keep adding directories, there should be (hopefully) helpful error messages.
+A good start is to run the program and keep adding paths, there should be (hopefully) helpful error messages.

-A database file with the *name of the module file and the extension `.sqlite3`* will be written.
-**Warning: If that file already exists and is a sqlite database the existing tables in it will be dropped (and recreated and filled with new data).**
+**Warning: Existing tables in the sqlite database file will be dropped (and recreated and filled with new data).**

 Example program call on Linux:
 ```
-./nwn_sqlite ~/sfee/server/modules/SoulForge.mod ~/Beamdog\ Library/00785/lang/en/data/ ~/Beamdog\ Library/00785/data/ ~/sfee/server/tlk/ ~/sfee/server/hak
+./nwn_sqlite -o:sf.sqlite3 ~/server/modules/SoulForge.mod ~/Beamdog\ Library/00785/lang/en/data/ ~/Beamdog\ Library/00785/data/ ~/server/tlk/ ~/server/hak
 ```

 ## Language